Fairey Battle: Design

 The Fairey Battle was a single-engine monoplane light bomber, powered by a Rolls-Royce Merlin engine.
 Production aircraft were progressively powered by various models of the Merlin engine, such as the Merlin I, II, III (most numerous) and V but all bomber variants were called the Battle Mk I. The Battle had a relatively clean design, having adopted a slim oval-shaped fuselage which was manufactured in two sections.
-The forward section, in front of the cockpit, included a steel tubular structure to support the engine; the rear section was of a metal monocoque structure comprised hoop frames and Z-section stringers which was built on jigs.
-The structure of the aircraft involved several innovations and firsts for Fairey, it had the distinction of being the company's first low-wing monoplane; it also was the first light-alloy stressed-skin construction aircraft to be produced by the firm.
+The forward section, in front of the cockpit, included a steel tubular structure to support the engine.
+The rear section was a metal monocoque structure, composed of hoop frames and Z-section stringers, built on jigs.
+The structure of the aircraft involved several innovations and firsts for Fairey: it had the distinction of being the company's first low-wing monoplane; it also was the first light-alloy stressed-skin construction aircraft to be produced by the firm.

 The wing of the Battle used a two-part construction, the centre section being integral with the fuselage.
 The internal structure of the wings relied upon steel spars which varied in dimension towards the wing tips; the ailerons, elevators and rudder all were metal-framed with fabric coverings, while the split trailing edge flaps were entirely composed of metal.

-The Battle had a crew of three, pilot, observer/bomb aimer and radio operator/air gunner, under one long continuous canopy which extended between the two cockpits set at the leading and trailing edges of the wing.
+The Battle had a crew of three, pilot, observer/bomb aimer and radio operator/air gunner, under a continuous canopy between the two cockpits set at the leading and trailing edges of the wing.
 The aircraft had a fixed .303 Browning machine gun mounted in the starboard wing for the pilot and a free .303 Vickers K machine gun in the rear cockpit for the gunner.
-The forward view past the long canopy from the observer's station was virtually non-existent.
+The observer–navigator was behind and below the pilot in a cabin within the fuselage.
 The bomb aiming position was in the bottom of the aircraft with sighting done in a prone position through an open aiming panel behind the radiator outlet.
-If the pilot's canopy was open a rush of hot air and glycol/oil mist through the open panel would prevent the bomb aimer from using the Mk.
+If the pilot's canopy was open a rush of hot air and oil mist from the radiator through the open panel would prevent the bomb aimer from using the Mk.
 VII Course Setting Bomb Sight.